-Governments, systems of groups or people who organise communities, have existed for at least 5,000 years.
-Throughout history, we’ve seen many approaches to running civilisations.
+Governments have existed in some form for at least 5,000 years and throughout history, we’ve seen many approaches to running civilisations.
 Nowadays, the method of rule that most countries live under is democracy.
-We take a look at what it is, what the alternatives are, and why it’s so essential in world politics.
+We take a look at what it is, what the alternatives are, and why it’s essential in world politics.

 What is democracy?

-The word ‘democracy’ comes from a Greek word which means ‘rule by the people.’
+The word ‘democracy’ comes from the Greek word ‘demokratia’, which means ‘rule by the people.’
 It’s used to describe a system of government where power is held by the citizens.
 They can impact important decisions, either directly or through the people they elect.

-Democracy is based on freedom and equality between all people.
-It’s often described as the ‘rule of the majority’, as important decisions are based on the votes of the people and the most popular opinions among voters.
+Democracy can help to make society equal by distributing power. .
+It’s often described as the ‘rule of the majority’, as important decisions are based on the votes of the people.
 This can either be:

 - Through representative democracy.
-People vote to elect officials to make decisions to reflect the wishes of the people, such as the US Congress and UK Parliament.
+People vote to elect officials to make decisions on their behalf, such as the US Congress and UK Parliament.

 What other systems are used?